 Paschal High student killed when car slams into tree; teens were racing, police say

-A Paschal High School student died Tuesday in Fort Worth when the vehicle he was driving hit a tree during a race with another vehicle, authorities said.
+A Paschal High School student died Tuesday near his school when the car he was driving struck a tree as he raced another vehicle, authorities said.

-The crash occurred on McCart Avenue near West Lowden Street, near the Texas Christian University campus, about 1 p.m., police said.
+The crash occurred about 1 p.m. on McCart Avenue near West Bowie Street, on the Texas Christian University campus, Fort Worth police said.

-One driver, whose name was not released, was pronounced dead at the scene.
-He was a Paschal High School student, according to an email from the school’s principal to parents.

-The second driver, who is also a juvenile, is believed to be uninjured and was under investigation, police said.
+Nicholas Delgadillo, 17, was pronounced dead at the scene, the Tarrant County Medical Examiner’s Office said.

 Police did not release the makes or models of the vehicles or the direction they were driving before the crash.

+Paschal High School Principal Troy Langston wrote an email to people connected to the school to tell them of the death.

-“We have made arrangements for counselors to be available to any of our students or staff who want to talk about the feelings and reactions,” Paschal High School officials said in the email.
+“We have made arrangements for counselors to be available to any of our students or staff who want to talk about the feelings and reactions,” Langston wrote.

 Comments